wp-plugins/postman-smtp/readme.txt

 = Features =
-* Send mail to any host just like the 'Big Five' SMTP plugins
 * Configure Gmail, Hotmail or Yahoo Mail to use OAuth 2.0 ¹
 * Send Gmail over HTTPS if the standard SMTP ports are blocked ¹
 * Logs all emails sent, including content and error messages